Historical Fiction

 Spiritualists, Alchemists, & Sorcerers, Oh My!

-by Anie Ross
+by Anie G. Ross

 In a world of gaslit opulence and rigid etiquette, Blythe is a haunting anomaly—a brilliant spiritualist whose soul is trapped between life and death within an automaton body.
 Her only link to the living is Tarn “Madcap” Carrigan, a sorcerer-alchemist extraordinaire whose penchant for scandal is always one bad day away from another fatal mystery.
 With otherworldly secrets and new magic to discover, Blythe and Tarn are bound by an inseparable partnership.